 - 1. Preexposure Vaccination and Management.
 Animal rabies vaccines should be administered only by, or under the direct supervision of, a veterinarian.
-This is the only way to ensure that a responsible person can be held accountable to assure the public that an animal has been properly vaccinated.
+This is the only way to ensure that a responsible person can be held accountable to assure the public that the animal has been properly vaccinated.
 Within 1 month after primary vaccination, a peak rabies antibody titer is reached and the animal can be considered immunized.
 An animal is currently vaccinated and is considered immunized if it was vaccinated at least 30 days previously and if all vaccinations have been administered in accordance with this Compendium.
 Regardless of the age at initial vaccination, a second vaccination should be given 1 year later.
 (See Parts I and II for recommended vaccines and procedures.) - a.
 Dogs and Cats.
-All dogs and cats should be vaccinated against rabies at 3 months of age and revaccinated in accordance with Part II of this Compendium. - b.
+All dogs and cats should be vaccinated against rabies at 3 months of age and revaccinated in accordance with Part II of this Compendium.
+If a previously vaccinated animal is overdue for a booster, it should be revaccinated with a single dose of vaccine and placed on an annual or triennial schedule depending on the type of vaccine used. - b.
 Ferrets.
-Ferrets can be vaccinated against rabies at 3 months of age and revaccinated in accordance with Part II of this Compendium. - c.
+Ferrets may be vaccinated against rabies at 3 months of age and revaccinated in accordance with Part II of this Compendium.

+c.
 Livestock.
 It is neither economically feasible nor justified from a public health standpoint to vaccinate all livestock against rabies.
 However, consideration should be given to the vaccination of livestock, especially animals that are particularly valuable and/or might have frequent contact with humans, in areas where rabies is epizootic in terrestrial animals.